Westchester's 2019 Memorial Day Events Guide

 Pleasantville: The parade will begin at 10 a.m. at the Bedford Road School and head to Memorial Plaza for ceremonies at the World War II Monument.

 Yonkers: Yonkers is holding a Memorial Day ceremony at 9 a.m. at City Hall's Veterans Memorial Plaza.
-The parade starts at 10 a.m. from Schultz Field and proceeds through Crestwood to the American Legion Plaza for a brief ceremony.
+The parade starts at 10 a.m. from Schultze Field and proceeds through Crestwood to the American Legion Plaza for a brief ceremony.